BenjaminShinar/udemy-python-comprehensive-bootcamp/Lectures/section_14_16_dates_images_csv.md

     print(day, type(day))
 ```

-we can use the locale to get the proper configuration. this doesn't require us to instansiate a calender of our own.
+we can use the locale to get the proper configuration. this doesn't require us to instantiate a calender of our own.

 ```py
 import calender